-(1) Mr. Soong has been the Chairman of the Board of Silitek Corporation since 1990 and has been Chairman of the Board of LSC, formerly LPSC since 1992.
-See "General Information - Security Ownership of Certain Beneficial Owners and Management" and "Certain Relationships and Related Transactions" for a discussion of the relationships among Silitek, LPSC, LSC and the Company.
+(1) Mr. Raymond Soong has been the Chairman of the Board of Silitek Corporation since 1990 and has been Chairman of the Boards of LSC, formerly LPSC, since 1992, and Lite-On Technology Corporation (a Lite-On Group company), since 1992.
+In October 2002, Silitek Corporation and Taiwan Lite-On merged with Lite-On Technology Corporation.
+See "General Information - Security Ownership of Certain Beneficial Owners and Management" and "Proposal One - Election of Directors - Certain Relationships and Related Transactions" for a discussion of the relationships among Lite-On Technology, Silitek, LPSC, LSC and the Company.
 Since 1996, Mr. Soong has also been Chairman of the Board of FabTech, Inc. ("Diodes-FabTech" or "FabTech") (formerly a subsidiary of LSC, acquired by the Company in December 2000).
 Mr. Soong is a graduate of the National Taipei Institute of Technology's Electronic Engineering Department.
-After serving as a senior engineer for RCA and as a chief engineer for Texas Instruments, Inc. ("TI"), Mr. Soong, together with several of his coworkers, founded Taiwan Lite-On Electronic Co.
-Ltd. ("Taiwan Lite-On") in 1975.
-Taiwan Liton, which manufactures electronic components and subsystems, is an affiliate of Silitek through common control, and its stock is listed on the Taipei Stock Exchange.
-Mr. Soong is also Chairman of the Board of Taiwan Lite-On and the Company's manufacturing subsidiary in Shanghai, China ("Diodes-China").
+After serving as a senior engineer for RCA and as a chief engineer for Texas Instruments, Inc. ("TI"), Mr. Soong, together with several of his co-workers, founded Taiwan Lite-On Electronic Co.
+Ltd. ("Taiwan Lite-On"), a manufacturer of electronic components and subsystems, in 1975.
+Mr. Soong is also Chairman of the Board of the Company's manufacturing subsidiary in Shanghai, China ("Diodes-China"), and its Taipei, Taiwan subsidiary ("Diodes-Taiwan").